-Instructions to Applicant: Please complete all sections of the application.
+Instructions to Applicant: Please complete all sections as are relevant per the instructions in each question.
 If a particular section is not applicable, please note that.
-This application must be submitted to the CPC no later than January 31, 2023 for the project to be included in the warrant at the next Annual Town Meeting.
-Applicants must be prepared to appear before the CPC on Thursday, February 16 to answer questions about the application from the CPC; applicants should also plan to appear before the CPC on Thursday, March 23 to answer questions and hear comments from the public about the application.
-Applications will be voted upon by the CPC on Thursday, April 6.
+This application must be submitted to the CPC no later than February 5, 2024 for the project to be included in the warrant at the next Annual Town Meeting.
+Applicants must be prepared to appear before the CPC on Thursday, February 15 and Thursday, February 29 to answer questions about the application from the CPC.
+Applications are expected to be voted upon by the CPC on Thursday, March 21.

 Project Name:

-Applicant Organiz ion:

 Address:

 Contact Person:

 Phone:

 Email:

-CPA Category: You IUST CHECKA MINIMUM OF ONE CATEGORY, but may identify more than one if applicable to your project.
+CPA Category: YOU MUST CHECK A MINIMUM OF ONE CATEGORY, but may identify more than one if applicable to your project.

-• Open Space
+Open Space

-Historic Pre- rvation
+Historic Preservation

-• Community
+Community Housing

-• Recreation
+Recreation